GEO Testing

 4. Click New Test and choose your test type:

-• Time-based: select one URL group + a change date.
-LLM Pulse compares before vs. after
+• Time-based: select one URL group and a change date.
+LLM Pulse compares the period before the change with the period after it.
+Use periods of similar length

 5. Monitor results across the 6 tabs as data accumulates